Ward 66 consists of parts of the following areas:

 The ward has three community centers spread along the ward and a large number of schools ranging from primary schools to high schools, Jeppe girls being one of them.

-Jeppe police, Cleveland police and Yeoville police.
+The ward is serviced by three police stations: Jeppe police, Cleveland police and Yeoville police.

 Ward 66 is like the ward councilor Carlos Da Rocha, says, “the most fascinating ward in Johannesburg and I am proud of being the councilor of this ward.”